-Rare is the historical TV drama that hasn’t attracted complaints about its accuracy.
-The “televisionization” of well-known historical events have become increasingly popular recently, with the blooming of various TV shows supposedly based off prominent historical characters such as the Medici family, Henry VIII, Mary tudor, Louis XIV…
+Rare is the historical TV drama that hasn’t attracted complaints about its inaccuracy.
+The “televisionization” of well-known historical events have become increasingly popular recently, with the blooming of various TV shows supposedly based off prominent historical figures such as Henry VIII, Mary Tudor, the Borgia, Louis XIV…

 Historical fiction is by no means a bad genre if it retains at least a consequent portion of factual history.
 But the problem is that most of them awash in serious inaccuracies.

-Three highly popular shows, Reign, The Tudors and the newly-released Versailles, are examples of TV shows labeled “historical” that have veered way out of historical accuracy territory.
+Three highly popular shows, Reign, The Tudors and the ongoing Versailles, are examples of TV shows labeled “historical” that have veered way out of historical accuracy territory.
 The historical fictions are told from the lens of modern sensibilities which include multiple anachronisms and dialogues that do not fit the period.
-Throwing factual history out of the window, the teenage-geared dramas opt instead for a bland story covered in sugar and play the generational dumbing-down card in trying to make history accessible.
+Throwing factual history out of the window, the teenage-geared dramas opt instead for a bland story covered in sugar and play the generational dumbing-down card that attempts to make history accessible.

-With such a purpose, a question immediately comes to mind: Does making history “accessible” automatically assume presenting the past in a digestible, whimsical way?
+With such a purpose, several questions immediately come to mind: Does making history “accessible” automatically assume presenting the past in a digestible, whimsical way?
 Can’t entertainment and academic rigor go along in attempting to teach “history to the masses”?
 Should there be “permissible” inaccuracies in a work of fiction?
 If so, how do we draw the line?

 Giving “history back to the people” has never suggested doing an inaccurate version of it, let alone a hinderance to the past.
 If one is pushing for pseudo-history, which is responsible for omitting, trimming or inventing data, then that isn’t history.
 It’s simply a distortion of the past, referred to as epistemological abuse.

 More than anything else, The Tudors is actually a ahistorical depiction of Henry VIII’s “marriages”.
 Not much is covered about the Protestant reformation in England and the wars it engendered.
 Yet, these were not only the primary issues of 16th century England but they produced an enormous sets of events that drastically impacted the people of England and led to the shaping of current-England (in contrast, le peuple cared probably little about the King’s marital behavior).
-The Queen being Head of the Church of England famously dates back from Henry VIII.
-All British monarchs have held such a position ever since -the separation between church and state in England isn’t yet to be on the table.
+Notably, the Queen being Head of the Church of England dates back from Henry VIII.
+All British monarchs have held such a position ever since -and the separation between church and state in England isn’t yet to be on the table.

-But let’s face it, sex and intrigue is much more interesting for TV producers than a series of boring political discussions and the sacking of religious heritage.
+But unfortunately, sex and intrigue is much more interesting for TV producers than a series of boring political discussions and the sacking of religious heritage.
 As for the complexities of ruling in Renaissance-era, the producers deliberately left that aside, depriving the show of its raison d’être.

 While there are enormous historical inaccuracies in the show, I would like to focus solely on the most aberrant ones.

 ♦ First, in trying to create a sort of “intellectual T.V series”, one should at least try to portray accurately the eponym-protagonist of the show.
 Granted, Jonathan Rhys Meyers is probably the handsomest actor to have played Henry VIII.
-But he has little resemblance to the red-headed, bloated image of the monarch.
+But he shares little resemblance with the overweighed, red-headed King.

 And yet, throughout the show, the actor vacillates between sexual whispering and irritable yelling, without hitting at King Henry VIII’s complex personality.
 Since the producers probably thought that people primarily watch television to enjoy handsome actors, they didn’t let Johnny gain any weight, probably to allow him to retain his sex appeal.

 To this matter, Michael Hirst, the show’s writer explains: “We didn’t bother to put Johnny, Jonathan Rhys Meyers, in a red wig and make him fat and put a beard on just because then we’d say, ‘Oh, look that’s Henry VIII!’
 We wanted to get closer to the spirit of the thing, to a kind of reality”2.
-At least they have the merit of being clear.
+Too bad you failed to do both.

 Nonetheless, The Tudors doesn’t get just one thing completely off track.
 Other conflations and inaccuracies include :

-♦ Age inaccuracies include the portrayal of little Princess Elizabeth.
-When her mother Anne Boleyn was beheaded she was only 2 years old.
+♦ Age inaccuracies: little Princess Elizabeth is shown to be at least 6 years old when her mother Anne Boleyn was beheaded.
+In reality, she was only 2 years old.
 Cardinal Von Waldburg is shown to be 80 years old but the real character was in his early 20s when the reform broke out.

 ♦Princess Margaret marries the King of Portugal.
 Actually, she married James IV of Scotland in 1514.